 Jersey Island has a ferry that takes cars Jersey Island to Bradford Island via Ferry Road.

-Ironhouse Sanitary District has opened Jersey Island to fishing at designated areas only, seasonal pheasant hunting and hiking along the Ted and Helen Halsey Trail.
+Ironhouse Sanitary District has opened Jersey Island to fishing at designated areas only and hiking along the Ted and Helen Halsey Trail.

-Fishing and pheasant hunting are allowed by permit only.
-For more information on obtaining your public use pass and current pricing, Visit the Hunting and Fishing Page
+Fishing is allowed by permit only.
+For more information on obtaining your public use pass and current pricing, Visit the Fishing Page

 Jersey Island is home to the Ted and Helen Halsey Trail.
 A parking pass is required for trail use.
 Access to the trail is via Ferry Road, which is closed when the ferry is not in operation.
 In such event, the trail will also be closed.

 Some residents have inquired about the electrical conductivity of the waters surrounding Jersey Island.
 That information, updated periodically, can be found at the following link: Electrical Conductivity Around Jersey Island [PDF]